alexjames/architecturediaries/security/core/authentication.md

 2. The client sees the `WWW-Authenticate` header and value **"Basic”**, indicating the auth scheme.

 3. When the client is a browser, it prompts its user to enter a username and password.
-The additional “realm” parameter defines a “protection space” i.e. as long as resources hosted on a server are in the same realm, the browser can cache and re-use the same credentials provided by a user, obviating the need to prompt them every time.
+The additional “realm” parameter defines a “protection space” i.e. as long as resources hosted on a server are in the same realm, the browser can cache and re-use the same credentials provided by the user.
+This way the browser won't have to keep prompting the user.

 4. The client takes the username and password and Base64 encodes it.
 It then makes the same request with the `Authorization` header and the encoded credentials.

 5. The server checks its database to verify the username and password match.
 It sends back a `200` response if they match.
 Otherwise it repeats the `401`.

+6. The client continues to send the `Authorization` header with every request until the session is complete or credentials are invalidated.

 Base64 encoding is not a form of encryption and hence Basic Auth should only be used over a secure channel such as HTTPS/TLS.